After your degree

 As a chemistry student, you'll get lots of support to help you work out what you want to do after graduation, and the steps you need to take to get there.
 During your course, you'll get employability skills training and advice from staff who have worked in the chemical industry.

 The University's Careers Service runs workshops on CV and application writing, job hunting and preparing for interviews.
 They offer tips tailored to chemistry students, events where you can meet employers, and opportunities to get work experience while you study.
-Schemes such as the Sheffield Graduate Award and the Skills for Work Certificate will help you show employers that you're ready for the world of work.
+Schemes such as the 301 Academic Skills Certificate will help you show employers that you're ready for the world of work.
 The Careers Service will continue to support you for three years after you graduate.

 If you're interested in continuing to study chemistry, we run two masters degree courses and have a range of PhD opportunities available each year.